What is a GHIC?

 Do I need a GHIC if I’m not a UK national living in the UK?

 Other nationals can apply for a GHIC but will have to provide proof of UK residency.
-More information on how to do this can be found here.
+More information on how to do this can be found on the NHS website.

-What if I’m abroad and I don’t have my GHIC?
+What happens if I don’t have my GHIC with me?

-If you’ve travelled to Europe without your GHIC or EHIC and need treatment during your visit, you can get a Provisional Replacement Certificate (PRC) to prove your entitlement to healthcare.
+If you’ve travelled to Europe without your GHIC or EHIC and need treatment, you can get a Provisional Replacement Certificate (PRC) to prove your entitlement to healthcare.

 You'll need to apply for a PRC by calling NHS Overseas Healthcare Services on +44 (0)191 218 1999.
 If you need it outside opening hours, you should call as soon as possible the next working day.
 The PRC will give you the same cover as an EHIC or GHIC until you return home.

 Your National Insurance number

 The email address for the department providing your treatment